juanchiriera/rotunda-challenge/error-handler/README.md

 The queue will be updated every time an error occurs, deleting all of the timestamps which does not correspond to the last minute.

-It will not be necessary to keep track of the last email sent in order to avoid sending more than one email during the minute window since the error count is being restarted every time a notification is sent.
+It will also be necessary to keep track of the last email sent in order to avoid sending more than one email during the minute window.

 ## Resolution